-Holders of Common Stock and Series G Preferred Stock vote together as a single class on all matters.
-The required vote to approve each item to be voted on at the meeting is described below.
+Each share of Common Stock is entitled to one vote on each matter on which it may vote.
+The required vote to approve each item to be voted on at the Annual Meeting is described below.

-What vote is required to approve each item to be voted on at the meeting?
+What vote is required to approve each item to be voted on at the Annual Meeting?

 Directors are elected by a majority of the votes cast with respect to such director in uncontested elections, such that a nominee for director will be elected to the Board if the votes cast FOR the nominee's election exceed the votes cast AGAINST such nominee's election.
 Abstentions and broker non-votes are not counted as votes cast for purposes of the election of directors and, therefore, will have no effect on the outcome of such election.
 Even if a nominee is not reelected, he or she will remain in office as a director until his or her earlier resignation or removal.
-Each of the current director nominees has signed a letter of resignation that will be effective if the nominee is not re-elected at the meeting and the Board accepts the resignation following the meeting.
-If a nominee is not re-elected, the Board will decide whether to accept the director's resignation in accordance with the procedures listed in Quanta's Corporate Governance Guidelines, which are available in the "Investors & Media / Governance" section of our website at www.quantaservices.com.
+Each of the current director nominees has signed a letter of resignation that will be effective if the nominee is not re-elected at the Annual Meeting and the Board accepts the resignation following the Annual Meeting.
+If a nominee is not re-elected, the Board will decide whether to accept the director's resignation in accordance with the procedures listed in Quanta's Corporate Governance Guidelines, which are available in the Investors & Media / Governance section of our website at www.guantaservices.com.

-Advisory approval of the resolution on Quanta's executive compensation, ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, and the proposal to approve the amendment to the Omnibus Plan to, among other things, increase the number of shares of Common Stock that may be issued thereunder each require the affirmative vote of a majority of the voting power of the shares of Common Stock and Series G Preferred Stock, considered together as a single class, present at the meeting in person or by proxy and entitled to vote on that proposal.
-Abstentions will have the same effect as a vote against the proposal.
-Broker non-votes will have no effect on the outcome of the vote on such proposal.
+Advisory approval of the resolution on Quanta's executive compensation, ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm and approval of the 2019 Omnibus Plan will be decided by a majority of the votes cast with respect to such matter, such that votes cast FOR the proposal must exceed the votes cast AGAINST the proposal for the proposal to succeed.
+Abstentions and broker non-votes are not counted as votes cast for purposes of these proposals and will have no effect on the outcome of the vote on such proposals.
 Additionally, with respect to approval of the resolution on Quanta's executive compensation, the results of the vote are not binding on the Board, whether or not the proposal is adopted by the aforementioned voting standard.
 In evaluating the vote on this resolution, the Board intends to consider the voting results in their entirety.

-Any other matter properly brought before the meeting will be decided by the affirmative vote of a majority of the voting power of the shares of Common Stock and Series G Preferred Stock, considered together as a single class, present at the meeting in person or by proxy and entitled to vote on the matter.
+Any other matter properly brought before the Annual Meeting will be decided by the affirmative vote of a majority of the votes cast with respect to the matter.